Addressing the cost of inaction in post-stroke care

 Stroke is the second leading cause of death worldwide, in addition to being the third leading cause of combined death and disability, with approximately one in four people over the age of 25 expected to experience a stroke at some point in their lives.

-Thankfully, more and more people are surviving strokes, but the range of potential complications they face – including speech & language difficulties, spasticity and cognitive problems – can be life-changing.
-There is also an impact on healthcare systems and society [insert new messaging].
+Thankfully, more and more people are surviving strokes, but the range of potential complications they face – such as spasticity, speech & language difficulties and cognitive problems – can be life-changing.

 Ipsen is dedicated to playing our part in addressing this global challenge by raising awareness of unmet needs for stroke survivors and collaborating with others to improve post-stroke care pathways, national stroke strategies and multidisciplinary rehabilitation.